camlee/power-meter/esp32-viewe/README.md

 python3 tools/ota.py -e wroom meter1
 ```

-This builds, signs, uploads to `meter1.local`, and waits for the reboot.
-If
+This builds, signs, resolves `meter1.local` to a stable IP for the upload and
+reboot check, and waits for firmware confirmation.
+If multicast discovery is
-`.local` discovery is unavailable, use the Station/AP IP shown by the meter:
+unavailable, use the Station/AP IP shown by the meter:

 ```sh
 python3 tools/ota.py --host 192.168.1.217